 After the data submission cut-off date, DHS will calculate and compile the results, and share them with the hospitals.
 Hospitals are expected to review the results, and respond to DHS with comments and supporting data in case there are discrepancies between the results calculated by DHS and those by the hospitals.
 DHS will then review the data submitted by hospitals.

-Please also see Appendix 3.
+Please also see timelines in Appendices 2 and 3.

 Appendix 6 - FAQ

 This document will be periodically updated and shared with all hospitals and stakeholders.